oplS15projects/FP4-proposal/README.md

 * Add more keywords/procedures as long as time permits.

 ## Group Responsibilities
-Below is a break down of what each person is in charge of during the project.
-This will be added to as we add mroe features to Lambda ( λ )
+Below is a breakdown of what each person is in charge of during the project.
+This will be added to as we add more features to Lambda ( λ )

 ### Joshua Caravetta
 ##### First Milestone: